cgutierr-zgz/dart_depcheck/README.md

 }
 ```

-You can also specify the project path and additional folders to search:
+You can also specify the project path, additional folders to search and packages to exclude:

 ```dart
 import 'package:dart_depcheck/dart_depcheck.dart';